 With the loss of a place to call home, and contact with others that matter, homelessness can be a lonely experience that takes a real toll on people’s mental health.
+At Depaul UK, we are helping young people thrive through trauma-informed counselling.

 Mental health issues have been reported in over half (54.1%) of homeless young people.
-Among young people using Depaul’s services, around 95% identify as needing help with their mental health.
+Among young people using Depaul UK’s services, around 95% identify as needing help with their mental health.
 It should come as no surprise that being homeless can negatively impact a person’s mental health, and poor mental health can be both a cause and a consequence of homelessness.

 People who become homeless have often experienced some sort of trauma in their lives, such as bereavement, abuse, gender-based violence; and this is compounded by the fact that being homeless is in itself a traumatic event.
 All this can have a profound impact on a young person’s mental health and wellbeing, how they feel about the world and themselves, how they navigate challenges and how this affects their resilience.